tayganr/DataOps/labs/lab-postman-collection.md

 **Sample Response**
 HTTP Status Code 204

-**Note:** If the model has been deleted successfully, there will be no content returend as part of the response, only a HTTP Status Code of 204 to confirm the operation.
+**Note:** If the model has been deleted successfully, there will be no content returned as part of the response, only a HTTP Status Code of 204 to confirm the operation.
 Alternatively, if an error has occurred, the status code will be 500 along with an error message.

 **Optional:** Re-run the **Get Models** API, it should return an empty array.